In-2-4D: Inbetweening from Two Single-View Images to 4D Generation: Introduction

-To this end, we develop a {\em divide-and-conquer\/} approach to adaptively and recursively generate a set of overlapping fragments of video frames where each fragment covers a shorter and simpler motion.
-To start, we employ a foundational video interpolation model such as DynamiCrafter \cite{xing2023dynamicrafter} to generate an initial set of intermediate frames between the two input states, with a text prompt. \rz{Then we perform motion and appearance feature analyses over these frames to select one or more {\em keyframes\/} \am{that are visually close to the input states and show significant motion jumps}.
-Consecutive keyframes that incur a large motion will anchor a new video interpolation to generate more immediate frames, effectively ``magnifying'' the said motion. \am{This} process is carried out hierarchically until all motions between consecutive keyframes are sufficiently small. } Notably, our video fragment generation does not require any pre-training or fine-tuning of video diffusion, offering an accessible and practical solution for the 4D generation task.
+To this end, we develop a {\em divide-and-conquer\/} approach to adaptively and recursively generate a set of \snn{keyframes to form a coarse outline of the motion, breaking the long-range and nonlinear motion into simpler, temporally-local transitions that are easier to model and interpolate.} To start, we employ a foundational video interpolation model such as \cready{DynamiCrafter \cite{xing2023dynamicrafter}} to generate an initial set of intermediate frames between the two input states. \rz{Then we perform motion and appearance feature analyses over these frames to select one or more {\em keyframes\/} \am{that are visually close to the input states and show significant motion jumps}.
+Consecutive keyframes that incur a large motion will anchor a new video interpolation to generate more immediate frames, effectively ``magnifying'' the said motion. \am{This} process is carried out hierarchically until all motions between consecutive keyframes are sufficiently small. } Notably, our \snn{video fragment generation is training-free and requires no fine-tuning of video diffusion models, making it both accessible and effective for 4D generation.
 For each video fragment, and in parallel with other fragments, we first learn a distinct {\em static\/} 3D Gaussian splatting (3DGS) model to capture the object geometry.
 We then apply a deformation field to convert this 3DGS into a dynamic, i.e., 4D, model by utilizing multi-view diffusion priors to refine the warping, geometry, and textures over unseen areas.
-By construction, the fragment contains relatively simple motions, hence multi-view generation can effectively mitigate texture degradation and geometry misalignment.
+By construction, the fragment contains relatively simple motions, hence multi-view generation can effectively mitigate texture and geometry degradation.}

-Finally, we merge the independently generated 4D fragments in a {\em bottom-up\/} manner, where we \am{first} linearly interpolate \am{and then optimize} the deformation fields over an overlapping frame and regularize the geometry of novel views in a cascading sliding window fashion to smooth the orientation of the dynamic 3DGS based on the neighboring frames.
-Fig.~\ref{fig:pipeline} overviews our pipeline with an example.
+Finally, we merge the independently generated 4D fragments where we \am{first} linearly interpolate \am{and then optimize} the deformation fields over an overlapping frame and regularize the geometry of novel views in a cascading sliding window fashion to smooth the orientation of the dynamic 3DGS based on the neighboring frames.
+Fig.~\ref{fig:pipeline} overviews our pipeline.

 Our main contributions are summarized below: